inouire/java-basics/README.md

 You can use the whole library, or just pick the class that you need and copy it in your own project.

 **Please keep in mind that the classes from java-basics are made to be reliable and really simple to use.**
-So if you feel that these classes don't provide you enough power, maybe you should look at more complete libraries from the java world.
+So if you feel that they don't provide you enough power or flexibility, you should look at more complete libraries from the java world, or send a pull request if you have a way to do what you want that keep the usage really simple.
 But maybe what they do will cover your needs as they cover mine. :dart:

 The next section present some examples to show how to use it.
 If you want to modify or contribute to java-basics, jump to the last section of this README.